dsoltez/dsoltez/README.md

 **- Core expertise: data cleaning, exploratory analysis, metric design, visualization, and translating complex datasets into clear, actionable insights**

-**- Technical strengths: SQL and R for analysis and modeling, Excel for structured reporting, Tableau for visualization, with expanding proficiency in Python**
+**- Technical strengths: SQL and R for analysis and modeling, Excel for structured reporting and Dashboard visualization.**

-**- Ask me about: sports analytics, performance metrics, data storytelling, wine trends, or how the right data (like the right blend) can change everything**
+**- Ask me about: data analytics, data storytelling, wine trends, or how the right blend through data can change everything**

-**- Career milestone (Completed): completed the Google Data Analytics Certificate through Merit America and officially launched my career in analytics**
+**- Career milestone: Completed the Google Data Analytics Certificate through Merit America and officially launched my career in analytics**

-**- Long-term goal: become a Data Scientist in the sports industry, combining performance analytics and fan insights to support smarter, data-driven decisions for teams and organizations**
+**- Long-term goal: become a Data Scientist**

 **- Reach me at: dsoltez13@gmail.com**